Creating an Eval

 In the right panel, the Task tab provides a markdown editor with LaTeX support.
 Write your task prompt here.
 Be specific about the expected output format and any constraints (see the Eval Design Guide for best practices).

-Attach a reference file
+Attach reference files

 If your task requires the model to analyze a document, image, or dataset, click "Attach Reference File" below the editor.
-You can attach one file per task.
-Accepted formats: PDF, images (JPG, PNG, WebP, GIF), CSV, TXT, JSON, Markdown, HTML.

 Write the Answer (Golden Reference Solution)